-Federal Highway Administration \$ 50,133,348
+Federal Highway Administration \$ 49,973,568

-Less allowance for uncollectible amounts (4,143,192)
+Less allowance for uncollectible amounts (11,011,969)

-Total Federal Highway Administration 45,990,156
+Total Federal Highway Administration 38,961,599

-Other USDOT Agencies 6,752,524
+Other USDOT Agencies 26,170,522

-Total USDOT \$ 52 742 680
+Total USDOT \$ 65,132,121

-Subsequent to June 30, 2008, the Federal Highway Administration unbilled portion of \$46,788,820 was billed and the amounts were collected by the Department.
-Management determined that the balance relating to payroll expenditures outstanding at year end was not collectible and, therefore, an allowance was established at June 30, 2008.
+Subsequent to June 30, 2008, portions of the Federal Highway Administration unbilled portion of \$46,788,820 was billed and the amounts were collected by the Department.
+Management determined that the balance relating to payroll expenditures outstanding at year end and during 2009 was not collectible and, therefore, an allowance was established in June 30, 2008 and June 30, 2009.
+During the 2010 fiscal year, the Department obtained permission to bill prior years payroll on a case by case basis.
+Consequently, management has determined that an additional allowance will not be necessary, since it is currently determined to be reasonably collectible.